gravity-group/gravity-group.github.io/about.md

 We are broadly interested in various topics related to **gravitational and Quantum theory**.
 In particular we enjoyed working on

 **1. Noise analysis of space-borne gravitational wave detectors**
-- Noise modeling of track system
+- Noise modeling of the track system
-- Noise modeling of laser ranging system
+- Noise modeling of the laser ranging system
-- Noise modeling of inertial sensing system
+- Noise modeling of the inertial sensing system
-- Noise reduction scheme and signal extractional
+- Noise reduction scheme and signal extraction

 **2. Clock system in TianQin's mission**
 - Clock synchronization scheme
-- Theoretical Modeling of clock comparison
+- Theoretical Modeling of the clock comparison
-- Noise analysis of clock system
+- Noise analysis of the clock system
 - Test of gravity theory

 **3. Test of gravity theory using 'TianQin' dector**